 Thematic ETF Landscape – Q2 Recap

-Disruptive Technology-related themes saw the largest absolute gain in AUM ($12.8B), followed by those related to Physical Environment ($2.3B) and People & Demographics ($1.2B).
-At a theme-level, Cloud Computing remained the largest theme by AUM, followed by the Cybersecurity and AI/Automation themes – the same as in Q1 2020.
+Disruptive Technology-related themes saw the largest absolute gain in AUM ($7.4B), followed by those related to Physical Infrastructure ($3.0B).
+People & Demographics ETFs saw a $0.25B decrease.

 Global X’s Thematic Classification System